soxueren/atsd/integration/pentaho/README.md

 ## Install ATSD Driver

 - Download ATSD [JDBC driver](https://github.com/axibase/atsd-jdbc/releases) with dependencies
-- Copy the driver JAR file into `lib/jdbc` directory in the Report Designer installation directory
+- Copy the driver JAR file into the `lib/jdbc` directory in the Report Designer installation directory
 - Restart the Report Designer

 ## Configure Database Connection

-- Select 'Data' tab in the properties pane on the right.
+- Select the 'Data' tab in the properties pane on the right.

 ![](resources/data_pane.png)